jundalisay/superb/content/en/research/sarkar/farming/section-1/grains.md

 If, in the month of Phálguna, easterly winds blow, the ripening will be delayed.
 Wheat cannot be transplanted and is a winter crop, a sown crop.
 For mixed cropping grow lentil, pea, khesári and poppy (both ordinary and opium) along with it.
 If these mixed crops occupy 10% of the field, they will not hamper wheat production.
 Rather, the production may increase because the mixed crops fix nitrogen in the soil.
 Wheat requires at least three watering periods during the sowing season.

+### Wheat Crop Mix

+Wheat, poppy (ordinary poppy or opium poppy) and mustard can be grown as blended crops.
+Peas, lentils, khesári, etc. may be planted with wheat as well as poppy.

+If any of these plants occupy 10% of a wheat field, the yield of the wheat will be increased so that the production of wheat will be the same as when wheat occupied the whole field.

+Also, if wheat, peas and khesári are planted together, the production of wheat will be as much as when wheat was grown alone.

+Yellow mustard, red mustard and the rái variety of mustard may all be sown as mixed crops with wheat.
+The larger variety of lentil may be cultivated along with wheat as a winter crop after the land has been tilled.

+### Wheat Crop Rotation

+The crop rotation of wheat should be as follows:

+A. Early wheat should be planted in Kárttika and grown from Kárttika to Mágha.

+1. Kárttika, Agraháyańa, Paośa, Mágha – plant wheat with either big lentils, big peas, yellow mustard or red mustard in a ratio of 9:1 wheat to other crops.
+2. Phálguna, Caetra, Vaeshákha – grow peanut with sesame or soybean.
+3. Jyaeśt́ha, Aśáŕha, Shrávańa – grow áus paddy with rainy season radish.
+4. Bhádra, Áshvina – grow maize with green gram for two months.

+B. Late wheat should be planted in Agraháyańa and grown from Agraháyańa to Phálguna.

+1. Agraháyańa, Paośa, Mágha, Phálguna – plant wheat with big lentils, big peas or red mustard.
+Yellow mustard will not grow well in this season because insects will attack it.
+2. Caetra, Vaeshákha, Jyaeśt́ha – grow ginger or peanut with sesame or soybean.
+3. Áśáŕha, Shrávańa, Bhádra – grow late áus paddy with with rainy season radish.
+4. Áshvina and Kárttika – grow maize and green gram.

 ## Barley

 Barley grows on less fertile land.